qua-platform/py-qua-tools/qualang_tools/control_panel/video_mode/README.md

 )
 y_axis = SweepAxis(name="voltage_gate2", span=0.03, points=51)
 ```
-The `SweepAxis` contains additional attributes, some are highlighted below in `Advanced Usage`.
+The `SweepAxis` contains additional attributes, such as attenuation and a voltage offset, the latter of which is described in `Advanced Usage`.

 Next we define the data acquirer, which is the object that will handle the data acquisition.
 ```python